ph1ps/swift-semantic-version/README.md

 #### Choosing the Parsing Backend

 - **Performance**: `FoundationInit` generally provides faster parsing performance (see [Benchmarks](#benchmarks)), while `StringProcessingInit` is slightly slower.
-- **Binary Size**: `FoundationInit` has a big impact on binary size for platforms where `Foundation` is statically linked like Linux `musl` or Android. `StringProcessingInit` on the other hand uses a pure Swift Standard Library implementation, which means no impact on binary size.
+- **Binary Size**: `FoundationInit` has a big impact on binary size for platforms where `Foundation` is statically linked like `Musl`, `Android` or `WASM`. `StringProcessingInit` on the other hand uses a pure Swift Standard Library implementation, which means no impact on binary size.
 - **Availability**: The different traits have different platform availabilities due to their implementation details, which might be important to you, if you want to increase platform coverage
   - `FoundationInit`: Requires iOS 4.0, macOS 10.7, macCatalyst 13.1, tvOS 9.0, watchOS 2.0, visionOS 1.0
   - `StringProcessingInit`: Requires iOS 16.0, macOS 13.0, macCatalyst 16.0, tvOS 16.0, watchOS 9.0, visionOS 1.0